rkibistu/MailServer/README.md

 # MailServer
   SMTP server-client + IMAP server, low level implementation.

-  The servers were hosted in the internet and it wokred to comunicate with big servers like gmail and yahoo.
+  The servers were hosted on the internet and it worked to communicate with big servers like Gmail and yahoo.

  ### Bibliography
-  The project was uplaoded on Github 1-2 years later and I lost the sites that helped the developing process.
+  The project was uploaded on Github 1-2 years later and I lost the sites that helped the developing process.